 - Data: XML, comma-separated values

-If your file is not in one of these formats and you do not have access to conversion software (eg Adobe Acrobat) please contact the Library's ePrints Coordinator to discuss the feasibility of the Library converting the document for you.
+If your file is not in one of these formats and you do not have access to conversion software (eg Adobe Acrobat) please contact the USQ ePrints Editor to discuss the feasibility of the Library converting the document for you.

 Files may be compressed into a ZIP or .gz Unix compression file prior to loading to ePrints.
 Files stored in this format can be unpacked by any user accessing those files via the web.
 The standard Windows and Unix tools for compressing files should be used prior to uploading where compression is required.